warren-bank/testing-readme-before-commit/README.md

     It is recommended you re-save this document.
     ```
-  * following its advice and resaving the PDF document (ie: `File > Save As..`) will clean out all of the internal references to the removed `obj` blocks, which will farther reduce the file size by a significant amount.
+* After following the recommendation given by the viewer and resaving the PDF document (ie: `File > Save As..`):
+  * all of the PDF's internal references to the removed `obj` blocks are cleaned out
+  * the file size is farther reduce by a significant amount
+  * the file won't generate any errors when opened in a PDF viewer